tonyofrancis/Fetch/README.md

 implementation "androidx.tonyodev.fetch2fileserver:xfetch2fileserver:3.1.4"
 ```

-Start a FetchFileServer instance and add resource files that it can server to connected clients.
+Start a FetchFileServer instance and add resource files that it can serve to connected clients.
 ```java
 public class TestActivity extends AppCompatActivity {